AltaPay/plugin-shopify/wiki.md

 8. Click on <b>Save</b> to save the details, or <b>Reset HTML to Default</b> to restore the default settings.

 ## Enable Credit Card Form by Default on Checkout

+>**Note**
+>
+> This is only applicable if you are configuring the AltaPay app with Multiple Payment Options.
+> Skip this section for individual app types.

 **Display the credit card inputs by default on the terminal selection page**

 ![shopify_klarna](/Docs/enable_cc-by_default/front_end.jpg)